 The flexibility of using a variety of communication tools help you maintain the process of the project on the set pace, constantly be in touch with your team, and resolve the issues in a timely manner.
 In communication, it is important to define which ways work best for you and your team to gain mutual agreement and satisfaction: from emailing to video conferencing.
 Did you know that GitLab, a web platform for DevOps lifecycle, hired a CTO (Chief Technical Officer) from Ukraine for a part-time occupation, which eventually turned out to be a full-time job for the employee?
 As the CTO claims, due to excellent collaboration with the company, after 2 years of working with them he understood that he is a complete member of their team.

 Remote Teams: Communication

 No need to indicate the importance of communication while collaborating with a remote software developer.
 A great number of personal conflicts and project downfalls can be avoided if the communication is properly established.
-Since your remote team works in isolation and can’t bump into you on the corridor to ask for a small talk, you need to encourage frequent communication to be a good leader for your distributed software development.
+Since your remote team works in isolation and can’t bump into you on the corridor for small talk, you need to encourage frequent communication to be a good leader for your distributed software development.
 Let’s see in detail what it can include.

 Tip 1: Instant Messaging, Video Conferencing, Screen Sharing Tools